Remi-Coulom/joedb/doc/source/concurrency.rst

 The :joedb:`Connection` superclass does not connect to anything.
 Such a connection can be used in a client to handle concurrent access to a local file.
-If the file was opened with :joedb:`Open_Mode`::shared_write, clients can start write transactions simultaneously, and the connection will use file locking to synchronize them.
+If the file was opened with :joedb:`Open_Mode`::shared_write, clients can start write transactions simultaneously, and they will be synchronized with file locking.

 .. _file_client: